-We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
+We will consider the challenges faced by vulnerable pupils, such as those who have a social worker, previously looked after and young carers.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.